Telephones

 temporarily join them

 together.
-Back in the 19th century, when phones were still fairly new,
+In the late-19th century, when phones were still fairly new,

 this is pretty much what happened at the exchange.
 There was someone